risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    deamonsets are configured to ignore / tolerate any teit set on nodes, this is why they can even run on master node

    it is possible to create custom deamonset that would utilise node selector field to specify on which nodes to run

+   if a deamonset has configured node selector, whenever a new or existing node gets labeled with matching label, the deamonset will automatically initialise on that node

 |